License Information & Fees

 - Any member of the armed forces of the United States, or a member of the immediate family of such a member as defined in § 2.2-3101, upon execution of a certificate of residence if the member (i) resides in the Commonwealth, (ii) is on active duty, and (iii) is stationed at a military installation within, or in a ship based in, the Commonwealth;

 - Students (including nonresident students boarding on campus) residing in Virginia who are enrolled in bonafide Virginia schools;

 - Any unnaturalized person who owns real estate in the county or city and who has actually resided there not less than five years next preceding the date of the application for the license in the county or city where they qualify.

 - Resident or nonresident landowners, their spouses, their children and grandchildren and the spouses of such children and grandchildren, or the landowner’s parents, resident or nonresident, do not need a license to hunt, trap, or fish within the boundaries of their own lands and inland waters.

 - Residents under 16 years of age (also do not need a trout license).

 - Resident, active-duty members of the armed forces while on official leave.
-However when trout fishing they must have copy of leave papers in their possession.
+However, when trout fishing they must have copy of their Military Orders in their possession.

 - Tenants, on the land they rent and occupy, are not required to have a license, but must have the written permission of the landowner.